E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 The R1–R3 link uses an OSPF cost of `10`.
 The R2–R3 link keeps its lower default cost, making R2 the preferred path and R1 the backup path.

+The OSPF `network` statements use each interface’s exact IP address with a wildcard mask of `0.0.0.0`.
+This enables OSPF only on the interface with that exact address.

 ---

 ## Configuration